dlevenson44/nextjs-14-tutorial/README.md

 1. ensure data is in proper format before sending to DB
 2. reduce risk of malicious users bypassing client-side vlaidation
 3. have one source of truth for what is considered valid data

+##### Authentication
+- Authentication is about making sure the user is who they say they are.
+You're proving your identity with something you have like a username and password.
+- Authorization is the next step.
+Once a user's identity is confirmed, authorization decides what parts of the application they are allowed to use.